-Parcel lockers Australia: Case Study – Student Residence
+Parcel Lockers Australia: Case Study – Student Residence

 Parcel deliveries are a growing challenge in the management of Australian student residences.
 Students are among the most prolific online shoppers worldwide.
 Most facility operations for handling incoming packages remain manual and inefficient.

 The problems created by manual processes and high parcel volumes only continues to grow.
 Parcel volumes are rising 10% per annum in most Asia-Pacific markets.
-Parcel lockers are desperately needed.
+Parcel lockers Australia are desperately needed.

 In the second Semester of 2018, Groundfloor™ partnered with the student residences at Swinburne University of Technology.
 The aim was to study the impact automated parcel delivery management has on operational efficiency and the student experience.